xinchengcai/arke_application/README.md

 ### Testing the application
 ![testing the application](screenshots/testing_the_application.png)
 1. In the first runs for both clients, select "My Info" from the main menu to fill the personal information of the users.
-Give different nicknames and eth addresses for two users.
+Give different IDs and eth addresses for two users.
 Eth addresses can be selected from the account address provided in the previously setup ganache workspace.
-2. For user1, select "Contact Discovery" from the main menu to search user2 by the nickname and add user2 to the contact book.
-For user2, select "Contact Discovery" from the main menu to search user1 by the nickname and add user1 to the contact book.
+2. For user1, select "Contact Discovery" from the main menu to add user2 to the contact book.
+For user2, select "Contact Discovery" from the main menu to user1 to the contact book.
 Contact discovery takes a long time even in release mode due to client deserializing setup details such as pp_zk from the server.
 3. After contact discovery finished for both users, for each user, select "Contacts" from the main menu to verify that the discovered user is added to the contact book.
 4. Both users select each other in the contact book to start chatting.
 5. Type in any message to chat.
+Type 'q' to go back to the contacts book.